Gee Hoe Seng

 The process of converting used paper into new products.

-Types of Papers We Recycle
+Types of Papers We Recycle from Singapore Businesses

 Higher-grade papers, such as BW (white papers with black printing), retain better recycling value and qualify for rebates, while lower-grade or contaminated paper may incur sorting or disposal charges.